 Biblical Peer Counseling, Wednesday afternoons.
-If you are struggling with an issue, or just need someone to talk to, and desire Christ-centered counsel, contact Kathy Gulley through our website or email (firstname.lastname@example.org) to schedule an appointment
+Contact Kathy Gulley through our website or email at firstname.lastname@example.org to schedule an appointment

 The Lord is your keeper; the Lord is your shade at your right hand.
 The sun shall not strike you by day, nor the moon by night.
 (Psalm 121:5,6)